5 Signs That You Might Be Suffering from Hypertension or High BP

 - Better stress management to avoid high BP trigger.

-- Following a hypertension diet known as DASH (Dietary Approaches to Stop Hypertension).
+- Following hypertension, diet is known as DASH (Dietary Approaches to Stop Hypertension).

 What is the treatment for hypertension?